MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Parameters

 *`Type`*\
-The element data type to be stored in the `queue`
+The element data type to be stored in the `queue`.
 *`Container`*\
 The type of the underlying container used to implement the `queue`.